CKalitin/ckalitin.github.io/_posts/2023-12-27-patriotism-is-required.md

  - Christopher Kalitin
 ---

-### Patriotism is a requirement Notes
-1. Move where you want to live and support your people
-2. Framework for living
-2. Immigrants can destroy or empower you
-3. My thoughts on immigration policy (extends to university)
-4. Land of Opportunity
-5. How do you fix these government problems?
-Mars

 I intend to become a citizen of the Land of Opportunity and do everything in my power to improve the nation.
 Albeit, until I find a place that aligns more closely with my ideals.

 This is patriotism, being a net positive to your nation.
 I can't imagine living a net-zero or net-negative life, what's the point?
 Work to improve your life and the lives of your neighbors and family members.
 This is a fundamentally useful and positive life and everyone should strive for it.